10 Reasons Why You Should Work from Home

 One of the best aspects of starting a home business is being able to turn a hobby or a passion into income.
 In fact, you're more likely to achieve success if you focus on pursuing your passion for profits when starting a home business.

+Working outside the home not only takes a lot of time, especially if you have a long commute, but also job-related expenses.
 Americans spend an average of $386 per month on gas.
 Cutting down on a daily commute would put some of that money back in your pocket.
-Along with money, you'll save time normally wasted commuting.
+Other expenses many don't consider are tolls, wear and tear on the car, and more frequent tune-ups.

 Many people choose not to start a business because they worry about making a consistent, livable income.
-While this is something home business owners need to consider, the reality is that a home business can allow you to earn what you're worth, and more than a job.
+While the potential ebb and flow nature of running a home business is something you need to consider, the reality is that a home business can allow you to earn what you're worth, and more than a job.

 As a home business owner, you set your income goals, and your product or service prices.
 As long as you do the work that needs to be done, such as drumming up new customers and marketing your business you'll make a profit.